storj-archived/kfs/README.md

 The number of preceding zeroes in the numerical index should be set such that a S-Bucket that contains only a single file split into `C` sized chunks  can still be read sequentially from the database.
-Using the default constants would make the highest number index 838861, so the number of leading zeroes should be less than or equal to five.
+Using the default constants would make the highest number index 524288, so the number of leading zeroes should be less than or equal to five.

 ### Ad-Hoc S-Bucket Initialization

-Given the low cost of creating and opening a LevelDB, it is not necessary to create all 256 S-Buckets at once.
+Given the low cost of creating and opening a LevelDB, it is not necessary to create all `B` S-Buckets at once.
 Instead, an S-Bucket can be created the first time data is to be stored inside of it.
 Additionally, S-Buckets can be opened and closed as needed, eliminating the potential overhead of opening a large number of file descriptors.
 Operations on a given S-Bucket should be added to